-The viscosity and additives of powertrain oils including transmission, gear, differential, and axle oils can interfere with particle counting.
+The viscosity and additives of power train oils including transmission, gear, differential, and axle oils can interfere with particle counting.
 An alternative option is to filter the oils using adequate filtration to ensure clean oils prior to filling in the machine compartments.

 Note: Particle counting of new multi-viscosity engine oils may not be effective to assess their cleanliness level.
 Optical particle counters cannot distinguish between particulate contaminants and additives.
 Instead, filter the new engine oils as described below.
 Additionally do not use optical particle count for the evaluation of used engine oils because soot levels render oil too dark for optical particle counters.
-Soot levels in used engine oils should be evaluated by using S·O·S Services Oil Analysis.
+Soot levels in used engine oils should be evaluated by referring to Special Publication, SEBU6250, "Caterpillar Machine Fluids

+Recommendations"S·O·S Services Oil Analysis